jsmattsonjr/gpx_viz/README.md

 ### Running the Application

 1. Clone the repository
-2. Place your GPX file in the project root directory as `track.gpx` or use the sample provided
+2. Place your GPX file in the `assets` directory as `track.gpx` or use the sample provided
 3. Run the application:

 ```bash